poppy-project/poppy-docs/06-programing/02-snap.md

 # Programming Poppy robots using Snap!
 Snap! is a blocks-based graphical programming language that allows users to create interactive animations, games, and more, while learning about mathematical and computational ideas.

 Snap! was inspired by Scratch, but also targets both novice and more advanced users by including and expanding Scratch's features.

 Snap! is entirely browser made, you can use it from the [official website](http://snap.berkeley.edu/snapsource/snap.html) but you can also use a [copy of the website](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks/archive/v4.0.2.zip) in your personal computer and open the snap.html file in your browser.

 **Note: Even if Snap! use JavaScript and HTML5 which are browser independent technologies, opening blocks for Poppy robots in Snap! is far faster in a web browser based on Webkit engine.
 We strongly recommend you to use [Chromium Browser](http://chromium.woolyss.com/)(which is very similar to Chrome without tracking tools), or Google Chrome.**

 ## Introduction to Snap! programming
+This chapter will focus on things necessary to understand in Snap! for using Poppy creatures.
+If you want a well designed online lesson on Snap! we strongly encourage you to look at the ["Beauty and Joy of Computing"](http://bjc.edc.org/bjc-r/course/bjc4nyc_2015-2016.html) (BJC) course made by the University of Berkeley for New York high school students.
+Some of the snapshots and concepts of BJC have been used for writing this chapter.
 ### Interface and general idea
 ### Saving in Snap!
 There is three way of saving a project in Snap!